jsug-projects/spring-fest-2019/README.md

 Session entity is consisted by below.

-    Session data is composed from `sessions` and `speakers` sheet.
+    Session data is composed by `sessions` and `speakers` sheet.
     `sessions.speaker` column should include `id`s of `speakers` sheet's `id`.

     ex)
-    session.speakers is multiple -> '1, 2, 3'
+    if session.speakers is multiple then speakers column will be '1, 2, 3'
-    session.speakers is single -> 1
+    session.speakers is single then speakers column will be 1

 ```javascript
 [